YamilaTimmer/dynamic-modelling-of-cancer/README.md

 ### Surface limited growth model
 This model states that when an essential nutrient of any kind gets limited, the growth rate of an individual cell will be proportional to its surface area rather than to its volume.
 The decrease in dimensionality from volume to surface is expected to favor the smaller cells.
-The model deals with cell growth under unusual nutritional conditions, and the predictions on how cell replication cycle is assumed to behave when there is unusual nutritional conditions (Grover, 1988).
+The model deals with cell growth under unusual nutritional conditions, and the predictions on how cell replication cycle is assumed to behave when there is unusual nutritional conditions ([Grover, 1988](https://doi.org/10.1016/s0022-5193(88)80303-5)).

 **The mathematical formula**